google/WebFundamentals/src/content/en/fundamentals/performance/http2/index.md

 Web; HTTP/1.0 documented the popular extensions to HTTP/0.9 in an informational standard; HTTP/1.1 introduced an official IETF standard; see [Brief History of HTTP](https://hpbn.co/brief-history-of-http/){: .external}.
-As such, HTTP/0.9-1.x delivered exactly what it set out to do: HTTP is one of the most ubiquitous and widely adopted application protocols on the Internet.
+As such, HTTP/0.9-1.x delivered exactly what it set out to do: HTTP is one of the most widely adopted application protocols on the Internet.

 Unfortunately, implementation simplicity also came at a cost of application